IABTechLab/uid2docs/docs/overviews/overview-publishers.md

     Confirm that UID2s are being generated and passed correctly in requests.
 1. Go live.

-## Frequently Asked Questions for Publishers
+## FAQs for Publishers

-For a list of FAQs for publishers using the UID2 framework, see [FAQs for Publishers](/docs/getting-started/gs-faqs.md#faqs-for-publishers).
+For a list of frequently asked questions for publishers using the UID2 framework, see [FAQs for Publishers](/docs/getting-started/gs-faqs.md#faqs-for-publishers).

 For a full list, see [Frequently Asked Questions](/docs/getting-started/gs-faqs.md).